-Henriikka Weir is a former police officer and an Assistant Professor in the School of Public Affairs at the University of Colorado Colorado Springs.
+Henriikka Weir is a former police officer and an Associate Professor in the School of Public Affairs at the University of Colorado Colorado Springs.
 Dr. Weir received her B.A. in Psychology (2008), M.S. in Criminology (2009), and Ph.D. in Criminology (2013) from the University of Texas at Dallas.
 She is passionate about children's rights and substance abuse treatment for offenders.
 She also enjoys teaching and interaction with students.

 Teaching: Dr. Weir regularly teaches the criminological theory course at undergraduate and graduate level.
 In addition, she frequently teaches courses related to violence, victimization, and childhood maltreatment.
 Dr. Weir also coordinates all non-law-enforcement criminal justice internships for both, undergraduate and graduate students.